What is an Electrical Circuit?

 - The voltage drop across individual components is directly proportional to its resistance value.

 When two or more electrical components are connected in a way that one end of each component is connected to a common point and the other end is connected to another common point, then the electrical components are said to be connected in parallel, and such an electrical DC circuit is referred as a parallel DC circuit.

-Here in this electrical circuit, the voltage drop across each component is equal.
-Again as per Ohm’s law, voltage drop across any resistive component is equal to the product of its electrical resistance and current through it.
+Here, in this electrical circuit, the voltage drop across each component is equal.
+Again as per Ohm’s law, the voltage drop across any resistive component is equal to the product of its electrical resistance and current through it.

-Electrical DC Parallel Circuit with Three ResistorsThe flow of current is shown here by a moving point.
-This is just a conceptual representation.
+Below is a figure of a DC parallel circuit with three resistors.
+The flow of current is shown here by a moving point.
+Note that this is just a conceptual representation.

-An Example of Parallel DC CircuitSuppose three resistors R1, R2 and R3 are connected in parallel across a voltage source of V (volt) as shown in the figure.
-Let I (Ampere) be the total circuit current which is divided into current I1, I2 and I3 flowing through R1, R2 and R3 respectively.
+Suppose three resistors R1, R2, and R3 are connected in parallel across a voltage source of V (volt) as shown in the figure.
+Let I (Ampere) be the total circuit current which is divided into current I1, I2, and I3 flowing through R1, R2, and R3 respectively.
 Now according to Ohm’s law:

-Voltage drop across resistor R1, V = I1.R1
+The voltage drop across resistor R1, V = I1.R1

-Voltage drop across resistor R2, V = I2.R2
+The voltage drop across resistor R2, V = I2.R2

-Voltage drop across resistor R3, V = I3.R3
+The voltage drop across resistor R3, V = I3.R3

 - Voltage drops are the same across all the components connected in parallel.

-- Current through individual components connected in parallel, is inversely proportional to their resistances.
+- Current through individual components connected in parallel is inversely proportional to their resistances.